-- PLE-1.1 Custodial support increased by 50% over 2016-2017. - PLE-2 Instruction provided to students by 11 teachers in areas of English, math, Social Science, science, art, AVID, and elective classes. - PLE-2.1 At the end of the school year, PLA lost a teacher to retirement, a teacher to transfer, and three teachers departed, one on a mid-year resignation, and two after fulfilling their temporary contract. - PLE-3 Health services provided by nurse one day a week on site or students utilize Stagg HS Healthy Start program for non-academic counseling and sport physicals. - PLE-3.1 Health services provided by nurse one day a week on site or students utilize Stagg HS Healthy Start program for non-academic counseling and sport physicals.
-Healthy Start has the capacity and resources to assist with minor physical injury as well as social-emotional counseling services, athletic physicals and tobacco awareness programs. - PLE-4 Academic counseling and college preparation provided to all students on a consistent basis.
-PLA seniors have been able to gain scholarships, grants and financial aide as a result of an intense four-year counseling plan. - PLE-4.1 Counseling Services for Social Emotional, Behavioral, Academic Learning Supports and A-G course completion is split as a result of the PLA Charter and the physical location of Pacific Law Academy.
+PLE-1.1 Custodial support increased by 50% over 2018-2019.

+PLE-2 Instruction provided to students by 11 teachers in areas of English, math, Social Science, science, art, AVID, and elective classes.

+PLE-2.1 At the end of the school year, PLA lost a teacher to retirement, a teacher to transfer, and three teachers departed, one on a mid-year resignation, and two after fulfilling their temporary contract.

+PLE-3 Health services provided by nurse one day a week on site or students utilize Stagg HS Healthy Start program for non-academic counseling and sport physicals.

+PLE-3.1 Health services provided by nurse one day a week on site or students utilize Stagg HS Healthy Start program for nonacademic counseling and sport physicals.
+Healthy Start has the capacity and resources to assist with minor physical injury as well as social-emotional counseling services, athletic physicals and tobacco awareness programs.

+PLE-4 Academic counseling and college preparation provided to all students on a consistent basis.
+PLA seniors have been able to gain scholarships, grants and financial aide as a result of an intense four-year counseling plan.

+PLE-4.1 Counseling Services for Social Emotional, Behavioral, Academic Learning Supports and A-G course completion is split as a result of the PLA Charter and the physical location of Pacific Law Academy.
 The PLA Counselor consistently works with all students to develop academic support and a-g guidance.
-As a result, of the 40 recent PLA graduates, 18 will be attending a four-year university, and 22 will be attending community college.
+As a result, of the 36 of the 52 2019 PLA graduates are scheduled to attend a four-year university, and 15 will be attending community college, with 1 joining the military.
 Social and emotional counseling is referred to Healthy Start at Stagg HS.
 Behavior counseling is generally handled by the site administrator and by the site counselor in the principal's absence.